Nancy recently retired from teaching in the Alabama Community College System. She currently writes freelance articles about business, etc.

 Even though the yard was surrounded on three sides by a tall privacy fence, my back fence was an easy out for this crafty little dog.
 The wooded lot had once been owned by a local farmer who had put up a four-foot high wire fence, called hog wire, years before I purchased the lot.
 I had left it in place.
 Within three days of coming to live with me, Speck had figured out how to climb this fence and leap over the top.
 In fact, within a short time, he had climbed it so often, the fence leaned outward.
 He could always get out, but he couldn’t climb over and get home.

-3. The Leash--When my Feist first came to live with me, he was already three years old and rather set in his ways. (see link below for my hub on Characteristics of the Feist and Adventures of My Feist)
+When my feist first came to live with me, he was already three years old and rather set in his ways.

-4. The Dog Park—Many cities now have dog parks, large fenced areas where you can take your dog for some free running and play time with other dogs.
-The Feist is sociable with humans and other dogs, so your dog would probably do well.
+Many cities now have dog parks, large fenced areas where you can take your dog for some free running and play time with other dogs.
+The feist is sociable with humans and other dogs, so your dog would probably do well.
 Check it out first, but these parks usually provide safe playgrounds.
 I would advise going to a dog park when you have ample time to allow the dog play until he’s tired enough to come back to you willingly.

 When Speck came to live with me, he was not a puppy; therefore, some of the guidelines presented here didn’t work well for me.
 As I mentioned, a good obedience school could have made a difference.
 Exploring all the choices available and selecting those that work best for you and your pet will add years to the life of your Feist and provide both owner and pet with wonderful memories.